View GLORIA BURTON's Obituary on theledger.com and share memories

 She is preceded in death by her parents, William B. and Pauline Register Mullinax.

-She is survived by: her husband of 34 years, Henley Lee Burton; a son, Charles L. Roberson and his wife Lori of Orlando, FL; a daughter, Cynthia L. Burrill of Eagle River, AK; step-son, Henley Lee Burton, Jr. of Northport, FL; step-daughter, Melissa Burton of Winter Haven; six grandchildren; and one great-grandchild.
+She is survived by: her husband of 34 years, Henley Lee Burton; a son, Charles L. Roberson and his wife Lori of Orlando, FL; a daughter, Cynthia L. Burrill of Eagle River, AK; step-son, Henley Lee Burton, Jr. of Northport, FL; step-daughter, Melissa Burton of Winter Haven; six grandchildren; and three great grandchildren.